Jymp3r/All-new-project/README.md

 # All-new-project
-Hi, this is my first added row to the read me file.
+Hi, this is my first added row to the README file.
+Hi, this is my second added row to the README file.